OctavianJe/Detection-of-Topics-from-Video-Transcripts-by-ML-DL-Techniques/README.md

     Deep Learning (DL):
         Bidirectional Encoder Representations from Transformers: BERT

-- (--train) is used to train the model
+- (--train) is used to train the model (only for UPV and Wikipedia)

+- (--embedding) is used to define the embedding used when training only an ML model:
+    Count Vectorizer: CV
+    Term Frequency - Inverse Document Frequency: TF-IDF

 - (--download-dataset) is used to download the base Wikipedia dataset from Hugging Face

 - (--download-categories) is used to download the categories of each Wikipedia dataset using data scrapping technique

+- (--file) is used to read content for model evaluation from a text file instead of Terminal when dataset is input